schoolofdevops/ultimate-ansible-bootcamp/chapters/templates_and_variables.md

 ```

 Now, run the playbook, reload the application page and validate.
-You should also check http://IPADDRESS:81/app/prefs.php to view if it prints the preferences you defined in the default vars.
+You should also browse to  http://IPADDRESS:81/app/prefs.php to view if it prints the preferences you defined in the default vars.

 ```
+cd chap7
 ansible-playbook  app.yml
 ```